 Frequently Asked Questions

-That being said, if you’d still like this (or any Sioux Honey®) product to be available in a store near you, please reach out to your local retailer and ask for it.
+That being said, if you’d like any SIOUX HONEY® product to be available in a store near you, please reach out to your local retailer and ask for it.
 Grocers listen to their customers.
-Here is a form to help you get started on your request.

 What are the benefits of organic honey?

 Most certified-organic honey comes from outside the U.S. and follows the organic livestock standards.
 In order for honey to be considered “organic honey,” the bees must only get nectar from approved forage areas that do not include modern agriculture, urban areas, highways or other disqualifying land uses.
-Our Blossomology® honey comes from bees and beekeepers in Brazil, and every ounce is certified by Quality Assurance International (QAI) to ensure you are truly getting an organic product.
+Every ounce of organic honey is certified by Quality Assurance International (QAI) to ensure you are truly getting an organic product.

 Why should I buy local honey?